sgdevmane/interview-guide/markdowns/kubernetes/kubernetes-questions.md

 ---

-## GitOps and ArgoCD

-## Q18: How do you implement GitOps workflows with ArgoCD in Kubernetes?
+### Q18: How do you implement GitOps workflows with ArgoCD in Kubernetes?
 **Difficulty: Expert**

 **Answer:**